Indirect Query Bayesian Optimization with Integrated Feedback: Theoretical analysis

-We note that this bound matches that of direct queries of $f$ \citep{srinivas_gpucb:information-theoretic_2012}.
-To get further intuition, assume that $\epsilon$ at time $t$ is uniform on $[-\delta_{t},\delta_{t}]^{d}$, so $\tau^{2}_t=\frac{\delta_{t}^{2}}{3}$.
-This means that our window size for the queries can decrease as slowly as $\delta_{t}=O(t^{-1/4}(\log t)^{d/4})$ without affecting the regret.
-If the cost of queries scales as the inverse of the window size, this can lead to large savings.
+This bound matches that of direct queries of $f$ \citep{srinivas_gpucb:information-theoretic_2012}.
+To get further intuition, assume that $\eta_t$ is uniform on $[-\tau_{t},\tau_{t}]^{d}$, so $\delta^{2}_t=\frac{\tau_{t}^{2}}{3}$.
+This means that our window size for the queries can decrease as slowly as $\tau_{t}=O(t^{-1/4}(\log t)^{d/4})$ without affecting the regret.
+If the cost of queries scales as the inverse of the window size, this can lead to large savings, as illustrated in the Appendix.